 Weather is one of the biggest concerns for electric utilities, and in recent years, the changing climate has made extreme weather events increasingly common.

 Conditions on the ground are changing, and so are our plans and responses.
-We’re investing nearly half a billion dollars across our system in wildfire mitigation investment strategies over the coming years.
-With new capabilities in round-the-clock and vegetation management, we’re advancing safety today and building resilience and reliability for years to come.
+We’re investing nearly half a billion dollars across our system in wildfire mitigation strategies over the coming years.
+With advanced capabilities in round-the-clock weather monitoring and vegetation management, we’re advancing safety today and building resilience and reliability for years to come.

 Fire-resistant poles, covered lines and undergrounding where appropriate are just part of the story.
 We’re also installing advanced technology that enables real-time monitoring, remote management and more.